Make Low Volume Quilts with Bright Colors

 These examples are made with 36-patch blocks.
 Each block is six squares wide by six squares high.
 Your next decision is how to balance the color in your quilt.
-Each of my blocks have from four to eight batik color squares grouped together with the rest being low volume squares.
+Each of my blocks have from four to eight batik squares grouped together with the rest being low volume squares.
 This makes the bolder batik fabrics really stand out against the low volume fabrics.
 You may also choose to add a few blocks that are all low volume fabrics to make an even bolder statement.
 Or sprinkle a few extra batiks throughout your quilt for a fun confetti look.

 Let Your Bright Colors Carry the Design

 The easiest method to add color is to simply piece colorful squares randomly throughout each block.
 You can keep each block monochromatic or really mix it up with a multitude bright colors popping all over.
 If you make each block with similar colors, you can lay them out to transition from color to color across your quilt.
 I chose to mix my color blocks up randomly.

 How you piece your bright color squares will determine the look of your quilt top.
 You can see that I chose to stack my blocks in different directions for a graphic, modern look.
 It’s a fun way to group your favorite colors and make a bold statement.
 You can also mix and match your square sizes to emphasize a favorite fabric or color.
 The beauty of working with squares is that they are so customizable.

 You may also choose to really jazz your blocks up.
 From a few simple wonky corners, to adding triangles or circles, you can create beautiful blocks with contrasting low volume and bold color fabrics.
 You can also try some crazy quilting, or log cabin blocks with asymmetrical strips.
 The beauty is all the different options you can choose from.
 Pick one and make a block.
 Then make another.
 Either the same way or differently.
 Then combine it all together for an amazing quilt.
 However you choose to design your blocks, it’ll be a fun adventure in playing with colors.